pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 Read-Only:

+- `back_channel_logout_uri` (String) The Back-Channel Logout URI.
+This read-only parameter is available when user sessions are tracked for logout.
 - `front_channel_logout_uri` (String) The Front-Channel Logout URI.
 This is a read-only parameter.
 - `post_logout_redirect_uri` (String) The Post-Logout Redirect URI, where the OpenID Provider may redirect the user when RP-Initiated Logout has completed.
 This is a read-only parameter.
 - `redirect_uri` (String) The redirect URI.
 This is a read-only parameter.